skiadas/cloud-cv-challenge/diary/Day3-CloudFormation.md

 Now we've got something working.
 What remains:

 - Arrange the tasks in the workflow so that they only run when appropriate: stack-changing tasks only run when the cloud formation templates have changed, while the syncing job only runs when the site folder has changed.
 DONE!
 - Create better error-handling pages (access denied, 404 etc).
+Pages added.

+However now I need to invalidate the cache whenever the site updates.
+The problem is how to get hold of the ids of the distributions that need to be invalidated.
+My plan for this right now is as follows:

+1. Add the cloudfront distribution id to the CF stack that builds the distribution.
+2. Query the stack from the command line for its output.